 In 1994, the Austrian artist André Heller invited David Bowie and Brian Eno to his home country in order to spend a day in the town of Klosterneuburg, which is based on the northern edge of Vienna and made a visit to the Maria Gugging Psychiatric Clinic.

-The visit to the clinic became one of the main inspirations for Bowie’s 1995 album Outside.
+As Dangerous Minds points out, the visit to the clinic became one of the main inspirations for Bowie’s 1995 album Outside.

 Luckily Heller also invited his friend, Austrian photographer Christine de Grancy who captured the encounter but for some reason, she resisted from developing the photographs until about a year ago, on the occasion of Heller’s 70th birthday.
 Forty-four splendid photographs of that intriguing day are currently on display in the Crone Galerie in Vienna.